IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Notice that you first have to replace the incoming webhook `URL` with yours.
 To find out about yours proceed as follows:

-Click on your team’s name at top left of the screen.
+Click on your teams' name at top left of the screen.
 From the menu appearing select `Customize Slack`.
 Click the `hamburger` icon and the top left of the screen and select `Configure apps`.
 Click `Custom integrations`.